I hope you’re ready for an honest iBuumerang, review from someone who is actually not here to pitch you anything.

 Maybe they didn’t know any better.

-I don’t care what reasons there might be, I am personally not a fan of the fact that these people are making money off of the hard work from others.
+I don’t care what reasons there might be, and I am personally not a fan of the fact that these people are making money off of the hard work of others.

 Not cool at all.

-Now if you’re offering some real value and great products, then maybe you can see past the bad history.
+Now, if you’re offering some real value and great products, you may see past the bad history.

-Savings is not going to cut it, especially when you can find these deals if you just did a more thorough search.
+Savings are not going to cut it, especially when you can find these deals if you just do a more thorough search.

 We already know that all we’re getting is pretty much savings.

-Once again though, we already know that this is done for the sole purpose of making money.
+Once again, though, we already know that this is done solely to make money.

 And then the $80 commission for selling the $1k pack?